gyosh/leekcode/README.md

 # How To

-1. Clone this repository.
+1. Download the most [recent release](https://github.com/gyosh/leekcode/releases) or clone this repository.
-2. Open the problem page you're trying to solve, like [this one](https://leetcode.com/contest/biweekly-contest-25/problems/kids-with-the-greatest-number-of-candies/).
+2. Open the problem page you're trying to solve in the browser, like [this one](https://leetcode.com/contest/biweekly-contest-25/problems/kids-with-the-greatest-number-of-candies/).
-3. Save the html page.
+3. Save the html page, say that the saved file is prob.html.
 4. On your terminal, run
 ```
-$ python3 /path/to/cloned/repository/main.py -l py /path/to/saved/problem/html > solution.py
+$ python3 /path/to/cloned/repository/main.py -l py /path/to/saved/problem/prob.html > solution.py
 ```
 Here, we are generating template for Python3.
 See next section for list of supported languages.

 5. Code your solution in `solution.py`.
 6. When done, run `python3 solution.py` to test your code against all sample testcases.
+The script will tell you if there is no error or there is failing case(s).
 7. When ready for submission, cut the class portion of `solution.py` and submit it to Leetcode.

 See help for more complex use cases.